Excel VALUE function to convert text to numbers

 Why Excel VALUE function returns #VALUE error

-If a source string appears in a format not recognized by Excel, a VALUE formula returns the #VALUE error.
+If a source string appears in a format not recognized by Excel, a VALUE formula returns #VALUE error.
 For example:

 The VALUE function returns #VALUE error.